chhjel/HealthCheck/README.md

 * Settings module for custom settings related to healthcheck.
 * IDE where C# scripts can be stored and executed in the context of the web application.
 * Access token module where tokens with limited access and lifespan can be created.
+* Downloads module where files can be made available for download, optionally protected by password, expiration date and download count limit.

 ## Getting started